norvig/paip-lisp/docs/chapter17.md

 The function `consistent-labelings` is passed a vertex.
 It gets all the labels for this vertex from the neighboring vertexes, collecting them in `neighbor-labels`.
 It then checks all the labels on the current vertex, keeping only the ones that are consistent with all the neighbors' constraints.
-The auxiliary function `labels-for` finds the labels for a particular neighbor at a vertex, and reverse-1 abel accounts for the fact that L and R labels are interpreted with respect to the vertex they point at.
+The auxiliary function `labels-for` finds the labels for a particular neighbor at a vertex, and `reverse-label` accounts for the fact that L and R labels are interpreted with respect to the vertex they point at.

 ```lisp
 (defun consistent-labelings (vertex)